-Minari Star Youn Yuh-jung Confirms Her Real Grandson Has Never Given Her a Cup of "Mountain Dew" - E!
+Minari Star Yuh-Jung Youn Confirms Her Real Grandson Has Never Given Her a Cup of "Mountain Dew" - E!
 Online

 Sometimes, luckily, real life does not imitate art.

-Minari star Youn Yuh-jung hit the Oscars red carpet ahead on Sunday alongside her on-screen daughter Han Ye-ri, and when E!'s Giuliana Rancic asked if she was similar to her character, she made it clear that there are two specific ways in which she is certainly not.
+Minari star Yuh-Jung Youn hit the Oscars red carpet ahead on Sunday alongside her on-screen daughter Han Ye-ri, and when E!'s Giuliana Rancic asked if she was similar to her character, she made it clear that there are two specific ways in which she is certainly not.

 "Well, actually I'm not living with my grandson.
 That's the difference between movie and this," she said.
 "And then, well, I'm sure my grandson will not give me that Mountain Dew."